 One of the most effective ways you can boost your ad revenue is to run video ads.
 More advertisers are spending on video advertising.
 In 2019, US advertisers spent $16.41 billion on mobile video advertising and $19.59 billion on other digital video advertising.
 By adding video ad units to your ad requests, you can increase the number of ad bids you receive.
 More ad bids allow you to increase your ad fill rate and boost revenue.

 Customers are also more receptive to video ads.
 Videos are reported to see higher engagement and also boost brand awareness.
 However, note that not all demand partners will bid for video ad requests.
 So, check with your supply-side platforms (SSPs) to analyze your market before putting in your ad requests.

 Dealing with a slump in ad revenue in Q1 can be frustrating.
 Especially after you have experienced high revenues at the end of Q4.
 But the steps mentioned in this article will help you boost your traffic, receive higher ad bids from advertisers, increase your fill rates, and boost your ad revenue.
 Those steps include:

 - Experiment with better ad sizes and formats

 - Enable ad refresh

 - Try out video ads

 The key is to remember that the first-quarter ad revenue slump especially in January is normal.
 You don’t have to worry too much.
 Just follow these tips in this article to prevent the slump as much as possible.
-MonetizeMore has helped 800+ publishers recover the ad revenue they have lost before.
+MonetizeMore has helped 800+ publishers optimize their ad revenue by up to 40%.